 The Eastern Sand Darter (Ammocrypta pellucidum) is listed as threatened in Illinois (Illinois Endangered Species Protection Board, February 22, 2011).
-The Eastern Sand Darter is a long and narrow fish that is rarely greater than 3.5 inches in length and usually in the 2-3 inch range.
+The Eastern Sand Darter is a long and narrow fish that is usually 2-3 inches and rarely greater than 3.5 inches in length.
 They have a translucent body appearance with white or silver bottom and sides with a yellow or tan color on their back.
-Their sides have a 9-14 olive spot with a pair of 12-16 olive spots on each side of the dorsal fin.
+Their sides have 9-14 olive spots and a pair of 12-16 olive spots on each side of the dorsal fin.
 The fins are mostly transparent with a yellowish tint.
 Males and females have the similar colorings while the young are more silvery and less yellow.
 The males have a greater yellow coloration and develop breeding tubercles on pelvic fin rays during breeding.

-The Eastern Sand Darter mostly consumes midge larvae.
-The Eastern Sand Darter is mostly found in medium to large streams with sand or sand-gravel bed material.
+The Eastern Sand Darter primarily consumes midge larvae.
+The Eastern Sand Darter is predominately found in medium to large streams with sand or sand-gravel bed material.
 Although they are commonly found in moderate currents some studies show they have a tolerance for greater water depth and velocities as long as sand beds are present, but are highly intolerant of silt or mud covering up clean sand.
 They are typically located on a depositional bank immediately downstream of a bend.
-The known locations of the Eastern Sand Darter are in Illinois, Kentucky, Indiana, Michigan, Ohio, West Virginia, Pennsylvania, Vermont and New York.
+The known locations of the Eastern Sand Darter are Illinois, Kentucky, Indiana, Michigan, Ohio, West Virginia, Pennsylvania, Vermont and New York.
 Within Illinois, there are 36 recorded occurrences yielding 500 individual Eastern Sand Darters.
-The location of this species is primarily in the Embarrass River and its tributaries with a limited amount in the Vermilion River.
+The location of this species are primarily in the Embarras River and its tributaries with a limited amount in the Vermilion River.
 One fish was sampled near the I-74 Bridge south of Danville in 2003 and two were collected below the Danville Dam in 2011.